Winthrop University: Facilities

 At the heart of the university's athletic facilities is the Winthrop Coliseum.
 In addition to serving as the home venue of the men's and women's basketball and volleyball teams, the university's athletic department offices are located in the Coliseum.
 The arena features 6,100 permanent seats and hosts numerous non-university shows and events in addition to Winthrop athletic contests.
 The Coliseum also served as the temporary practice site of the NFL's Carolina Panthers until completion of the team's facilities in Charlotte.

-The Winthrop baseball team plays at Winthrop Ballpark, a multimillion-dollar 1,989-seat baseball stadium which opened in 2003.
+The Winthrop baseball team plays at Winthrop Ballpark, a multimillion-dollar 1,989-seat baseball stadium that opened in 2003.

 Opened in 2005, the university's track and field teams compete on the $2.8 million Irwin Belk Track Complex.
 The facility hosts numerous Division 1 meets.

 The university's soccer teams compete at the recently completed Eagle Field.
 The facility features 1,800 permanent seats, a press box, field house, and a Daktronics LCD scoreboard.
 In addition, the playing field is a Tifway 419 hybrid Bermuda grass with Eagle Blend and Sun Star.

 The softball team competes at the Winthrop Softball Complex, which opened in 2001.
 The facility includes four fields, locker rooms, and an indoor batting cage.